Witch's mark: Anne Barstow

 Another camp believes that the witch's mark is a gendered aspect of the witch-hunts.
 In Anne Barstow's book, Witchcraze: A New History of the European Witch Hunts, the witch's mark is viewed from a feminist perspective.
 Barstow sees the witch hunts of Europe as an attempt to control women, and the witch's mark as an excuse to control women's bodies through violence and sadism.
 The searching of women's bodies for the witch's mark gives insight into the reality of a woman's position during this time: "when 'a personable and good-like woman' was defended by one of the local gentry the pricker argued that, having been accused, she must be tried anyway".
 Barstow views the violent and sexual nature of the witch's mark examinations in the witch trials to be further evidence that the witch-hunts were, in fact, "women-hunts".

 Deborah Willis: Fear of maternal power theory

 English Literature professor Deborah Willis, who writes from a feminist perspective, asserts that the witch-hunts resulted from a societal fear of maternal power.
 Willis argues that the people of early modern Europe all had similar fears about malevolent motherly nurturing, and that the witch's teat is a manifestation of that fear.
 Willis asserts that the witch's teat is a perversion of the female power to nourish and strengthen young.

+Julia Garrett

+Julia Garrett, an English professor at Northeastern University, argues that the judicial proceedings surrounding witchcraft in early modern Europe, specifically the search for witch's marks, served as an outlet for an intrusive investigation into women's bodies and sexualities.
+She discusses instances where judicial courts found it necessary to shave women's body hair or inspect their genitalia in order to prove guilt.